Nate-x/Minetest-mod-craft-ore/README.md

-this mod is a simple mod that allows you to craft ore, including ores from the technic mod and the moreores mod.
+this mod is a simple mod that allows you to craft ore blocks, including ores from the technic mod and the moreores mod.

 __________________
 lump_|stone|_____|